Digitix08/source-code_pgSQL/README.md

 # source-code for PostgreSQL
 source-code login system, modified for pgsql

+#Prerequisites
+PHP install (tested working on 8.2.29 and 8.4) PostgreSQL install (tested working on PGSQL15 and 17)

+#How to use
 Replace the "dummy" text with your pgSQL user and do the same thing for pass and dbname

-The script expects a "users" table with username, password and email columns of a string type
+The script expects a "users" table with username, password and email columns of a string type, owned by the user provided

 This script actually has the following things fixed:
 1. The password gets encrypted before getting saved